-Cousins who, although annoying, has an encyclopaedic knowledge of cinema yet even he admitted that he had never seen Hu-Man and didn't know anyone who had.
+Cousins, although occasionally irritating, has an encyclopaedic knowledge of cinema yet even he admitted that he had never seen Hu- Man and didn't even know anyone who had.

 From that point it became number two on the list of films I most wanted to see behind Hitchcock's The Mountain Eagle and the original version of this review written 10 years ago was a request for help in getting hold of the film.

 At one stage Hu-Man was even rumoured to be a lost film before a 25 minute version was shown at the British Film Institute in 2013.

 Then an 86 minute version suddenly became available in 2015, I got a couple of responses to my original request and my long wait was finally over.

 Having now seen the film it isn't really surprising that it proved to be a disappointment.

 A film with Terence Stamp and Jeanne Moreau that hardly anyone has seen...
 There has to be a reason.